-Electricity is distributed by UMEME in Uganda Electricity simplifies life i) Thermal electricity
+Electricity is distributed by the UMEME in Ugnda Electricity is simplifies life i) Thermal electricity

 Type of electricity

 This is the type of electricity from burning fuel such as petrol and diesel e.g. using generators.

 HYDRO ELECTRICITY

 This is the type of electricity generated using fast flowing water.
 Most electricity is generated from Nalubale and Bujagali power stations in Jinja.
 It is transported to homes using electric poles and wires.